michaelnisi/troubled/data/posts/2019/mutex.md

 )
 ```

 The default [DispatchQoS.QoSClass](https://developer.apple.com/documentation/dispatch/dispatchqos/qosclass) usually does the job.
-If necessary, you can fine-tune timing by conducting access using different quality of service classes: user-interactive, user-initiated, default, utility, background, and unspecified.
+If necessary, you can fine-tune timing by prioritizing access targeting different quality of service classes: user-interactive, user-initiated, default, utility, background, and unspecified.

 #### Trust the system